 Plasterboard wall types

-- Plasterboard featuring stud work
+- Plasterboard wall featuring stud work.

-What is plasterboard?
+What is a plasterboard wall?

 Plasterboard featuring stud work